qmlbook/qmlbook/en/ch01/index.rst

         }
     }

-Now whenever the property rotation of the wheel changes it will be animated using a ``NumberAnimation`` with a duration of 250 ms. So each 90 degree turn will take 250 ms.
+Now whenever the wheel's rotation property changes it will be animated using a ``NumberAnimation`` with a duration of 250 ms. So each 90 degree turn will take 250 ms, producing a nice smooth turn.

 .. figure:: assets/scene2.png
     :scale: 50%

 .. note:: You will not actually see the wheel blurred.
 This is just to indicate the rotation.
-But a blurred wheel is in the assets folder.
-Maybe you want to try to use that.
+(A blurred wheel is in the assets folder, in case you'd like to experiment with it.)

-Now the wheel looks already much better.
-I hope this has given you a short idea of how Qt Quick programming works.
+Now the wheel looks much better and behaves nicely, as well as providing a very brief insight into the basics of how Qt Quick programming works.

 Qt Building Blocks
 ==================